 Why Training Matters

-Education builds confidence.
-It helps employees follow procedures, recognize red flags, and stay aligned with compliance requirements.
+Training also builds confidence.
+It helps employees recognize red flags earlier, follow verification steps consistently, and stay aligned with compliance requirements.
+Over time, that consistency strengthens the integrity of the entire operation.

 Key Practices That Reduce Fraud Risk

-HUD investigates Housing Fraud through its office of inspector general (OIG), which pursues criminal and administrative investigations into fraud, waste, and abuse in HUD-funded programs.
+For additional context, HUD investigates housing fraud through its Office of Inspector General (OIG), which pursues criminal and administrative investigations into fraud, waste, and abuse in HUD-funded programs.